-Your ECS deploys cannabinoids for many functions: to reduce inflammation, increase sebum production, release sleep hormones, and ease pain.
+As your body's master regulator, the ECS deploys cannabinoids for many functions: to reduce inflammation, increase sebum production, release sleep hormones, and ease pain.

 If you throw out your back, cannabinoids might target receptors in a spinal nerve to relieve pain.
 If you’re running a marathon, cannabinoids might be released after mile 10 to counter the immense stress on your body (also known as the “runner’s high”).
 There’s a good reason why the first cannabinoid discovered was dubbed anandamide, from “ananda,” the Sanskrit word for bliss.

-How Cannabinoids Nourish Your Skin and Hair
+How Cannabinoids Can Nourish Your Skin and Hair

 Inflammation has been linked to numerous skin conditions: acne, rosacea, psoriasis, eczema, dendritis (a.k.a. dandruff) rosacea, and hair loss.
 Stress is also hell on your hair, literally causing your hair follicles to go dormant.